ember-learn/cli-guides/guides/advanced-use/project-layouts.md

 |   └── post.hbs
 ├── app.js
 ├── index.html
-├── resolver.js
 └── router.js
 ```

-Note: the default layout for non-Octane apps is to have component templates located at `app/templates/components/tags.hbs` instead of `app/components/tags.hbs` as shown above.
+Note: Pre-Octane apps, by default, have component templates in `app/templates/components`.
+As a result, you will see `app/templates/components/tags.hbs` instead of `app/components/tags.hbs`.
+In Octane apps, `app/resolver.js` is no longer present.

 The `classic` project provides the easiest way to get started with Ember.
 It's the easiest way to generate files using Ember CLI.
 Addons __should only use__ the `classic` structure for compatibility with either `classic` or `pods-based` consuming applications.